Inslee expands coronavirus K-12 school closure, 250-person gathering ban, across Washington

-OLYMPIA — Gov. Jay Inslee announced Friday that he is mandating the closure of all Washington schools from March 17, through at least April 24.
+OLYMPIA —Continuing a drastic escalation to slow the spread of the novel coronavirus, Gov. Jay Inslee Friday announced he would mandate the closure of all Washington schools from March 17, through at least April 24.

+In the same announcement, Inslee said he would extend a restriction on social gatherings of over 250 people — such as concerts and sporting events — to the entire state.
+And the governor said he would expand visitor restrictions placed earlier this week on nursing homes and assisted living facilities to also include adult family homes.

-He added that he was going to “restrict activities” at colleges, saying there would be no in-person courses through that date.
+Inslee also said he would “restrict activities” at colleges, saying there would be no in-person courses through that date.
 Labs and clinics, he said, can continue if social distancing is imposed.

-In the same announcement, he made his existing efforts to slow the virus down even more drastic, expanding his restriction on meetings of over 250 to the entire state.
-Inslee also announced he would expand visitor restrictions he placed earlier this week on nursing homes and assisted living facilities to also include adult family homes.
+The measures were necessary to confront “a clear and present danger of rather epic proportions in the state Washington,” said the governor.

+“I’m not sure we’re ever faced this since the 1918 Spanish flu,” said Inslee.

-The move comes one day after Inslee said he was using an executive order to mandate K-12 school closures in King, Pierce and Snohomish counties for those same dates.
-Dormitories, food service, researches and medical clinics can remain open, too.
+The move came one day after the governor said he was using an executive order to mandate K-12 school closures in King, Pierce and Snohomish counties for those same dates.
+At colleges, he said, dormitories, food service, research and medical clinics can remain open, too.

-Since then, school districts here have begun planning for ways to get core services, such as food, to families.
+School districts here have begun planning for ways to get core services, such as food, to families.
 Meanwhile, closures spread across the country, from Oregon to Ohio to Los Angeles, as officials everywhere ramped up their efforts to slow the spread of the novel coronavirus.

 Shutting schools statewide affects more than just instruction.
 Schools are a critical lifeline for low-income families, who rely on schools to provide free or reduced-price lunch and often other meals each day.